Murder of Travis Alexander: Social media

 On May 24, Victoria Washington, who was one of Arias's attorneys until she had to resign in 2011 because of a conflict, said Arias's lead attorney, Nurmi, "was pilloried in social media.
 At one point, an Internet denizen digitally superimposed his face onto a crime-scene photo of Alexander dead in the shower of his Mesa home.
 I know people were aggravated with him constantly filing for mistrial, but you have to make and preserve the record for federal review (on appeal).
 If you don't file for mistrial, the appeals courts will say you waived it."

 On May 28, Radar Online reported the jury foreman had been receiving threats ever since the panel deadlocked on the sentencing phase, and now the foreman's son was claiming that the foreman was receiving death threats.
 "Today I read hate mail my dad had gotten.
 Some person had sent him a threatening message complete with his email address, full name, and phone number (which at the very least means that this guy should retake Hate Mail 101).
 I also read some comments on an article online about my dad.
 Surreal.
 They say my dad was fooled by the defendant, that he was taken with her, that he hated the prosecutor," the foreman's son wrote on his public blog.

-In an interview on April 8, 2015, Arias's attorney Jennifer Willmott discussed the social media furor, death threats she received, Arias's statements at the sentencing, the holdout juror, and stated that she believed that Arias testified truthfully.
+In an interview on April 8, 2015, Arias' attorney Jennifer Willmott discussed the social media furor, death threats she received, Arias' statements at the sentencing, the holdout juror, and stated that she believed that Arias testified truthfully.

-The Twitter account in Arias's name is operated by Arias's friends on her behalf.
+The Twitter account in Arias' name is operated by Arias' friends on her behalf.
 On June 22, 2013, from that account, Arias tweeted, "Just don't know yet if I will plea or appeal."
+In a 2026 blogpost, Arias claimed that detectives working on her case had lost or destroyed evidence, and that she was preparing a new appeal which would argue that her constitutional rights had been violated during her original trial.

 Adaptations

 Jodi Arias: Dirty Little Secret, a made-for-television movie, stars Lost actress Tania Raymonde as Arias and Jesse Lee Soffer, of The Mob Doctor and Chicago P.D., as Alexander.
-Prosecutor Juan Martinez was played by Ugly Betty actor Tony Plana and David Zayas, of Dexter, portrays detective Esteban Flores.
+Prosecutor Juan Martinez was played by Ugly Betty actor Tony Plana and David Zayas, previously playing homicide detective Angel Batista in Dexter, portrays detective Esteban Flores.
 Created for and distributed by the Lifetime Network, the film premiered June 22, 2013.

-On January 21, 2023, Lifetime released another Jodi Arias movie titled Bad Behind Bars: Jodi Arias which stars Celina Sinden as Jodi Arias, Tricia Black as Donovan Bering, and Lynn Rafferty as Tracy Brown.
+On January 21, 2023, Lifetime released another Jodi Arias movie titled Bad Behind Bars: Jodi Arias which stars Reign British actress Celina Sinden as Jodi Arias, Tricia Black as Donovan Bering, and Lynn Rafferty as Tracy Brown.
+Sinden, who is right-handed, trained herself to write and draw with her left hand in order to accurately portray Arias’ real-life left-handedness.